harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 ![Illustration of using a fake coinjoin to trick a hardware wallet into losing funds](/img/posts/2020-05-fake-coinjoin-trick-hardware-wallet.dot.png)

-In July, another discussion resumed about previously known problem---the [bech32 address format][topic bech32] being much less effective than expected at preventing users from sending money to unspendable addresses.
+In July, another discussion resumed about a previously known problem---the [bech32 address format][topic bech32] being much less effective than expected at preventing users from sending money to unspendable addresses.
 This doesn't practically affect current bech32 address